Cherylwwwww/GenAIGame/docs/github-setup-instructions.md

 - **Supabase Documentation**: https://supabase.com/docs
 - **Project Repository**: [Your GitHub Repository URL]

-This comprehensive setup process ensures that users can successfully download, install, and run the Where's Wally AI Training Game from GitHub, regardless of their technical background.
+This comprehensive setup process ensures that users can successfully download, install, and run the WALLY! isHERE!
+AI Training Game from GitHub, regardless of their technical background.